Open-Science-Online-Grocery/online-grocery/README.md

 ### Start the webpack dev server

-In one terminal tab, run `./bin/webpack-dev-server` from the root directory of the application.
+In one terminal tab, run `NODE_ENV=development yarn build --watch` from the root directory of the application.

 ### Start the server